Gustavs Kitchen

 Swedish girls dressed up as witches

 Decorations play an important role in creating the Easter atmosphere.
-Homes are adorned with:
+Homes are

-• Colorful feathers attached to birch twigs (påskris), representing spring's new growth
+• Colorful feathers attached to birch twigs (påskris), representing spring's new

 • Painted eggs hanging from branches or arranged in decorative displays